shangan23/frontend-interview/Javascript.md

       console.log(typeof double); // Output: function
       ```

-3. What is Classes Hoisting?
+3. What is Class Hoisting?

     JavaScript class can be loosely classified as the following: